Prints the URL address of the theme in use.

 escape:

+Adds an escape character before quotation marks in the output.
 The attribute makes it easier to process the tag-produced content when using JavaScript.

-Allowed values:true/false.
+Allowed values: true/false.
 The default value is false.

 or: